 - firms which a competent authority in another state within the EEA (a state other than Sweden) has approved to carry out statutory audits, i.e., the state's equivalent of a registered accounting firm.

-Training that has taken place at an auditing firm must have followed a training program that is approved by the Swedish Inspectorate of Auditors.
+Studies that has taken place at an auditing firm must have followed an educational plan that is approved by the Swedish Inspectorate of Auditors.

 To be counted, all the abovementioned compulsory disciplines (1-10) must have been studied in a country within the EEA.
 This applies even if you have a foreign education equivalent to a Swedish Bachelor’s degree.